Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - Disease classification

 - Cases are classified using the clinical and lab criteria in the WNV national case definition.
-If a case meets both the lab and the clinical criteria, it’s classified as West Nile neurological syndrome (WNNS), West Nile non-neurological syndrome (WN non-NS), or, if no clinical classification has been provided, West Nile unspecified clinical case.
+If a case meets both the lab and the clinical criteria, it’s classified as West Nile neuroinvasive disease (West nile neurological syndrome), West Nile non-neuroinvasive disease (West nile non-neurological syndrome), or, if no clinical classification has been provided, West Nile unspecified clinical case.
 If a case meets the lab criteria but none of the clinical criteria, it’s classified as a West Nile asymptomatic infection.
 Asymptomatic cases are typically identified through testing of donated blood.

 - Death